krishna543019/book_app/README.md

-Added trigger function to update a flag whenever change made to books table
+Added trigger function in postgresql which updates a boolean flag(field called 'table_updated') in books table,  whenever name field of book gets updated.

-#steps to run the app
+#steps to install/run the app

-Do bundle install running
-bundle install
-yarn install --check-files
-create and migrate DB
+run- 'bundle install'
-setup DB settings in database.yml rake db:create, rake db:migrate
+run- yarn install --check-files setup DB settings in database.yml create and migrate DB- rake db:create, rake db:migrate rake db:seed to add test entry into books table

-#added 2 test books
-rake db:seed

 make sure redis server is running and run sidekiq

 bundle exec sidekiq

-modify the update check time interval in config/schedule.rb add whenever to run via crontab running below command whenever --update-crontab
+modify the db update check time interval in config/schedule.rb run- whenever --update-crontab (which will add job to crontab)

-To test, you need to update name of book field via console,
+To test the functionality, You can load book via console and update the name of book i.e.

+rails c
+book = Book.last
+book.name = "test123"
+book.save!

+This will update the table_updated flag to 'true' hence will catch via cronjob,

+You can access sidekiq UI via - http://localhost:3000/sidekiq  (mounted it in routes)